lorikayman/RebisTheory/rebis_theory.md

 - In case of Wildwoods, it was a miasma, which we suggested to be an event, reemerging from the past, when this cursed mist was weaponized through destruction of Grim Gates by devilites of Undercorp and subsequent release of curse into the woods, eventually resultung in creation of Snarbolax.
 - Ice Queen had appeared from seemingly nowhere, bringing frost with her as Maulos some time ago.
 Everfrost as a vector of devilites' activity is a strong link here.
 - Red Roarmulus Twins, taken all of the context, have resemblance not to volcanic sets, but corrupted by Vog, with characteristic hazardous design.
 Yet, this theme of fire is reminiscent of Warmaster Seerus's Grand Arsenal.
 Given him being a member of Crimson Order and possessing shadow-damaging technology, he can be tied to devilites.
-- Darkfire Vanaduke transformed through application of the second curse, involving devilites as the most prominent faction.
+- Darkfire Lord Vanaduke transformed through application of the second curse, involving devilites as the most prominent faction.
 The Citadel itself looming over the Core was considered an anomaly bu Clockworks standards, so this also may be an act from Undercorp.

-While we could not answer so far distinctly on the canon placement of Ice Queen's and Darkfire Vanaduke's in the timeline, __the notion itself, of past events repeating is a motif which should not be overlooked, and, given later events of the Swarm as a distinct alchemical entity, this seems thematically fitting__.
+While we could not answer so far distinctly on the canon placement of Ice Queen's and Darkfire Lord Vanaduke's in the timeline, __the notion itself, of past events repeating is a motif which should not be overlooked, and, given later events of the Swarm as a distinct alchemical entity, this seems thematically fitting__.

 Across all of those cases, _it is Undercorp which seemingly makes itself known_, the main force behind those events, both in present day, and in the past.